This content was produced in Russia where the law restricts coverage of Russian military operations in Ukraine

 MOSCOW, EvDEN evE nAkliyAT Feb 9 (Reuters) – Russian gold and silver producer Polymetal is negotiating with British authorities to keep its London listing in the form of global depositary receipts (GDR) after the company moves to Kazakhstan, the company’s CEO told Reuters.

 Polymetal last month said it was considering moving its parent company’s domicile and primary listing, currently in Jersey and London respectively, to “Russia-friendly” Kazakhstan, which “could unblock the ability to execute further corporate actions”.

-The move would allow the company to spin off the Kazakh business, EvDEN Eve nAkLiyAT which accounts for eVdEN EVE naKliyat about 38% of revenue and 32% of annual production.
-If you adored this article so you would like to be given more info with regards to Evden eVe nAKliyAt nicely visit the website.
+The move would allow the company to spin off the Kazakh business, which accounts for EVDEn evE NAkliYaT about 38% of revenue and 32% of annual production.
 While domiciled in Jersey, deemed an “unfriendly” jurisdiction by Russia, no separation of assets is possible.

 “We are applying maximum efforts to maintain our listing in London, but given the recent, ninth sanctions package…the task is not simple.
 Many service providers are reluctant even to engage in dialogue about securing a listing after the move.”

 The decision about changing the listing will be put to shareholders and requires 75% approval.The European Union’s ninth sanctions package bars investment in Russia’s mining industry.

 Polymetal has not been individually targeted with sanctions imposed against Moscow, but has faced hurdles.

 Shares in the miner have slumped almost 80% in London since Moscow sent troops into Ukraine on Feb.24 last year.
 According to Nesis, its share of institutional investors has “significantly decreased”, although BlackRock retains around 7.5%.